Ladysnake/Cardinal-Components-API/README.md

 }

 dependencies {
+    // Adds a dependency on the base cardinal components module (required by every other module)
-    // Replace modImplementation with modApi if you expose components in your own API modImplementation "io.github.onyxstudios.Cardinal-Components-API:<MODULE>:<VERSION>"
+    // Replace modImplementation with modApi if you expose components in your own API modImplementation "io.github.onyxstudios.Cardinal-Components-API:cardinal-components-base:<VERSION>"
+    // Adds a dependency on a specific module modImplementation "io.github.onyxstudios.Cardinal-Components-API:<MODULE>:<VERSION>"
-    // Includes Cardinal Components API as a Jar-in-Jar dependency (optional) include "io.github.onyxstudios.Cardinal-Components-API:<MODULE>:<VERSION>" }
+    // Includes Cardinal Components API as a Jar-in-Jar dependency (optional) include "io.github.onyxstudios.Cardinal-Components-API:cardinal-components-base:<VERSION>"
+    include "io.github.onyxstudios.Cardinal-Components-API:<MODULE>:<VERSION>"
+}
 ```